 - Frost on your internal pipes – if you have a large amount of frost on your main shut off valve or internal pipes.

 - Flooding – frozen water can cause pipes to burst and cause flooding within the home.

 What should I do if my water service freezes?

-If your house or basement is flooding, turn off the main water valve and call 311.
-If you believe your pipes have frozen, turn off water at the main valve and call a plumber.
+If your house or basement is flooding, turn off the main shut-off valve and call 311.
+If you believe your pipes have frozen, turn off water at the main shut-off valve and call 311 to help triage the issue.

 How to prevent frozen pipes

 Check around your home for areas where water supply lines are in unheated areas and take measures to prevent the flow of cold air in these areas.